Ashes and Diamonds (film): Plot

-On 8 May 1945, at the end of World War II, near a small country church, former Home Army soldiers, Maciek, Andrzej and Drewnowski, prepare to assassinate Konrad Szczuka, a political opponent and a secretary of Polish Workers' Party.
+On 8 May 1945, at the end of World War II, near a small country church, former Home Army soldiers Maciek, Andrzej and Drewnowski prepare to assassinate Konrad Szczuka, a political opponent and a secretary of Polish Workers' Party.
 The ambush fails, as the attackers later learn that they have mistakenly killed two innocents.

 Andrzej and Maciek's superior, Major Waga, learns of the failed assassination attempt.
 Waga orders Andrzej and Maciek to attempt the mission for a second time.
 They come to the Hotel Monopol Restaurant, where a banquet in honour of the victorious war begins, but the combatants do not participate.
 While sitting in the bar, Maciek and Andrzej listen to the song "The Red Poppies of Monte Cassino" and reminisce over their fallen comrades.
 In honour of them, Maciek lights several glasses of rectified spirit on fire.
 Their hapless comrade Drewnowski gets drunk at the bar, where he discusses career prospects in postwar Poland with Pieniążek, a representative of the democratic press.

-During the party, he has a flirtatious conversation with a barwoman named Krystyna and invites her to his room.
-Afterwards, Maciek goes to his hotel room to check his gun.
+During the party, Maciek has a flirtatious conversation with a barwoman named Krystyna and invites her to his room.
+Afterwards, he goes to his hotel room to check his gun.
 Krystyna comes to his room after her shift ends.
-As they lay naked in bed, they realize they are in love, but Krystyna doesn't want to become attached as Maciek doesn't plan to stay in town for long.
+As they lay naked in bed, they realize they are in love, but Krystyna does not want to become attached as Maciek does not plan to stay in town for long.
 They decide to go for a walk.
-It begins to rain, so Krystyna and Maciek decide to find shelter in a ruined church.
-Krystyna notices a poem inscribed on the wall, and Maciek recites it from memory in a somber tone.
-The lovers say their goodbyes, with Maciek promising he's going to try to "change things" so he can stay with her.
+When it begins to rain, Krystyna and Maciek take shelter in a ruined church.
+Krystyna notices a poem inscribed on the wall, and Maciek somberly recites it from memory.
+The lovers say their goodbyes, with Maciek promising to change his situation so he can stay with her.